Fair Work and Mental Health: The New Employer Responsibility

 Real-World Example: A Company That Turned Compliance into Care

-Because of the new psychosocial standards that Fair Work had adopted, a regional construction company that was suffering a high rate of stress-related absenteeism and increasing turnover started using Mindway EAP.
-This was a reaction to the new requirements that Fair Work had implemented before they were implemented.
-The number of absences decreased by twenty-five percent over the course of a period of six months, managers said that their teams were communicating more effectively, and an audit conducted by Fair Work praised the firm for its "demonstrated commitment to proactive mental health management."
-In addition to being accomplished, compliance was also established as the expected level of performance.
+Mindway EAP was used by a regional construction firm that was experiencing a high incidence of stress-related absenteeism and growing turnover.
+This was made possible by the new psychosocial requirements that Fair Work had approved.
+In response to the new regulations that Fair Work had imposed before to their actual implementation, there was a reply.
+The number of absences reduced by twenty-five percent over the course of a period of six months, managers claimed that their teams were communicating more effectively, and an audit undertaken by Fair Work applauded the business for its "demonstrated commitment to proactive mental health management."
+Additionally, compliance was established as the level of performance that was anticipated to be achieved, in addition to being completed.

 Why Fair Work Compliance Alone Isn’t Enough